I am not at all surprised at the problems you encountered

 buildings, this dump is very close to my piece of land and I will soon be building there.

-I would apprieciate and advice given.
+I would appreciate and advice given.
 Thank you in advance.

-Thanks for the arrangment of this page.
+Thanks for the arrangement of this page.
 I have been in Cyprus in 1962 and loved the

 L.Alvandian E.mail HAVAMASIRATSAMA.DPI.NET.IR Tehran Iran.